tjohnston-softdev/python-study-notes/chapters/11-loops.md

 ```

 ## Step
-* It is possible to specify the increment value by adding a third argument to 'range'.
+* It is possible to specify the increment value by adding a third argument to `range()`.
 * Most of the time, this will be 1 (default value).
 * There are times when you might want to use this.